-Here's an easy Valentine craft that's perfect for kindergarteners!
-Little ones will love making this cute puppy holding a heart bone with a special message.
+Here's an easy Valentine craft that's perfect for 5 to 7 year olds!
+They'll absolutely love making this cute puppy holding a heart bone with a special message.
 They can take it home just as it is, or pop it in an envelope and give it as a card to their loved ones!

 You can download a FREE template for the puppy at the end of the post.
 If you are making this craft with one or two children you can print out the template pages marked "Individual", cut out the pieces and trace them onto coloured card.
 However, I've also included template pages designed for groups, so you can print out the different parts directly onto coloured card to save time.

 How to make the Puppy Love - Easy Valentine Craft:

 1. Print the template pieces and cut them out.
 I used white card for the body, head and tail, brown card for the ears and snout, red card for the bone base and glittery red craft foam for the hearts.

 2. Apply glue to the snout where indicated in the photo.
 Make sure kids don't apply glue all over, otherwise the puppy won't be able to hold the bone in its mouth!

 3. Stick the snout, ears, and eyes to the head.
 Cut a small oval shape from black card for the nose and stick onto the snout.